-Simply put, the gospel is the good news that Jesus Christ has delivered us from the judgment of God and once again made us the people of God.
+Simply put, the gospel is the good news that Jesus Christ died to save sinners.
 Of course, the joy of that message may be lost on those who don't know they need saving!
-And that's what the Bible is all about - explaining to us that we were created by God, but rebelled against him (and continue to do so - this is what the Bible calls "sin") and for that reason, we are under his judgment.
+And that's what the Bible is all about—explaining to us that we were created by God but rebelled against him (and continue to do so—this is what the Bible calls "sin") and for that reason, we are under his judgment.
 But he has not left us under that judgment!
-Instead, he has delivered us from it (this is what we call being "saved"), by sending his Son, Jesus Christ, to serve the penalty of the judgment in our place.
-This is a work that the Son willingly took upon himself to glorify his Father and because he loved us so much!
+Instead, he has delivered us from it (this is what we call being "saved") by sending his Son, Jesus Christ, to serve the penalty of the judgment in our place.
+This is a work that the Son willingly took upon himself to glorify his Father and because he loves us so much!
 The Bible teaches us that we (the Church together and Christians individually) must spread this good news to the world and call upon all people to believe in Jesus Christ.
-If you will believe this good news, repenting of your sins and trusting in the work that Christ completed, you will be delivered from the judgment of God and your relationship with God will be restored to what it was intended to be - a loving relationship between the Creator and his creation, between the Father and his child.
+If you will believe this good news, repent of your sins and trust in the work that Christ completed, you will be delivered from the judgment of God and your relationship with God will be restored to what it was intended to be—a loving relationship between the Creator and his creation, between the Father and his child.

 So if you've never heard this or believed it and would like to discuss the gospel with someone, we would be beside ourselves happy to take the time to help you understand.
 Just send us an email at firstname.lastname@example.org and someone will be in touch soon.
 Or better yet, join us for worship on Sunday!